terajot/terajot/README.md

 # Terajot  -_Your personal log re-imagined_

+⚠️  This project is currently an unstable WIP ⚠️

 ________
 Terajot is a notebook for the CLI enthusiast.
 It aims to **get out of your way so you can capture thoughts.**